Advantages of Silicon Carbide Armor

 We offer a wide range of custom-designed silicon carbide armor plates to meet diverse protection needs.

-Shapes include multi-curve, monolithic toughened ceramic, hexagonal, square, and fully customized configurations.
+Shapes: Multi-curve, monolithic toughened ceramic, hexagonal, square, and fully customized configurations.

 Sizes commonly requested by our clients include: 50*50*5/8*10mm,140*190*6mm,240*290*5mm,250*300*10mm,255*325*10mm.